How to assemble your new bike

 Mail Order Bike Assembly Instructions

-Obviously we would prefer complete bikes to be collected ( you would also get the added bonus of a FREE 1st service) but for those that are buying mail order please read the following.
+Obviously we would prefer complete bikes to be collected ( you would also get the added bonus of a 2 FREE services) but for those that are buying mail order please read the following.

-Before ordering a bike online please take a minute to read the assembly instuctions and be certain that you or somebody on your behalf will be able to undertake such a task.
+Before ordering a bike online please take a minute to read the assembly instructions and be certain that you or somebody on your behalf will be able to undertake such a task.

 On internet orders, some of our adult bikes are delivered pre-serviced by us.
 However in order to fit the bike back into its box for delivery, some disassembly has to be done.

 Re-assembly of these parts should only take a few minutes.